Twilight (short story): Plot summary

 On December 9, 1932 Jim Bendell, a real estate business man, picks up a hitch-hiker.
 The hitch-hiker introduces himself as Ares Sen Kenlin, a scientist from the year 3059.
 Kenlin reveals to Benell that he is a human hybrid, created by his father, who is also a scientist.
 Kenlin explains he has developed time-travel technology and went seven million years forward in time, but overshot, travelling backwards in time to 1932.

 During their car ride together, Kenlin begins to describe in great detail what he saw during his trip forward.
 He tells Bendell that the people of Earth eventually colonize the Solar System, human existence is virtually free of difficulty, and all illness and predators have been eliminated.
 On Earth, all work is performed by perfectly designed machines.

 All other species have been driven into extinction by the advancements of man.
 The oceans are empty of life, all mammals as well as birds, lizards, insects, microbes, and pets have been completely eradicated, except for dogs.
 Humans, though highly intelligent, have lost their curiosity and drive.
 Not having accomplished anything new in two million years, humans have become trapped in their self-satisfied developments; they do not see they have become sterile and uninspired.
 They are a dying race who retreat from their conquest of the Solar System and return to Earth.
 Kenlin describes the massive cities of the future such as "Yawk City", a megalopolis stretching from north of Boston to south of Washington D.C..
-The long-deserted cities are kept running perfectly by machines, for nobody remembers how to make them stop or even cares.
+The long-deserted cities are kept running perfectly by machines, for nobody remembers how to make them stop or even care.

 People are unable to reproduce as before, the human gestational process decreases to one month to birth offspring.
 Life expectancy increases to 3000 years, though people continue to grow lonelier and more disconnected from life.
 Ease has dulled their awareness, leaving them unchallenged and accustomed to making little or no effort.

 Kenlin discovers a group of highly intelligent machines capable of independent thought.
 They had been left shut off, abandoned and forgotten.
 He feels it is his responsibility as a scientist to attempt to try to release Earth from its stagnation.
 He activates one of the machines and gives it the task to create another, one that possesses the curiosity human beings have lost.